 Anybody who’s watched the film “Ratatouille” remembers its famous line “Anyone can cook!” but perhaps missed the true meaning of it.
 We scientists missed it too.
-Not everyone has the opportunity to become a professional scientist, but a great scientist can come from anywhere.
+Not everyone has the opportunity to become a professional scientist, but a great community scientist can come from anywhere.
 Anyone can be a part of science.

 The Next Frontier in Environmental Science

 Since 2017, hundreds of volunteers have been monitoring water quality in Pennsylvania, Delaware, New Jersey, and New York as part of the Delaware River Watershed Initiative (DRWI).
 They are citizen scientists: curious and concerned citizens that with the aid of Stroud Water Research Center’s EnviroDIY™ technology are exploring the next frontier in environmental science.

 Their collective data can lead to important discoveries with the help of professional scientists.
 Stroud Center scientists Diana Oviedo-Vargas, Ph.D., and Marc Peipoch, Ph.D., have compiled and analyzed water-quality data from over 70 sites from across the Delaware River watershed.

 Instrumentation at the sites are maintained by citizen science group that are part of the DRWI, launched by William Penn Foundation to address primary threats to clean water in the watershed.